aws-samples/aws-media-services-vod-automation/MediaConvert-JobProgressMetrics/README.md

 * What is the status of my MediaConvert job?
 * How fast are my jobs progressing?
 * How much of my job has been processed by MediaConvert?
-* How long did my job take in diferent stages of processing?
+* How long did my job take in different stages of processing?
 * Did my job have to wait to be processed by MediaConvert because I had exceeded the capacity for the region?

 After the job is complete, the metrics are available if you want to analyze your workload further.